Clastify logo

 Image

-For this syllabus point, keep the end of the pathway specific: the sequence ends with vesicles containing glucose transporters moving to and fusing with the plasma membrane.
-Those added transporters increase the cell’s ability to take up glucose by facilitated diffusion.
+For this syllabus point, keep the end of the pathway precise: the sequence ends with vesicles containing glucose transporters moving to and fusing with the plasma membrane.
+These added transporters increase the cell’s ability to take up glucose by facilitated diffusion.
 Don’t turn this into a full blood-glucose homeostasis essay; the receptor mechanism is the focus.

 This also covers part of the linking question about communication patterns: increased blood glucose can lead to insulin secretion, and insulin changes intracellular signalling in target cells by activating receptor tyrosine kinase pathways that alter membrane transporter abundance.